 But before we get started, how many keywords can one piece of content rank for?

-1. How Many Keywords Can Once Piece of Content Rank For?
+1. How Many Keywords Can It Rank For?

 Ahrefs analyzed 3 million random search queries.